**At AECOM, we’re delivering a better world.**

 Our clients trust us to bring together the best people, ideas, technical expertise and digital solutions to our work in transportation, buildings, water, the environment and new energy.
 We’re one global team – 47,000 strong – driven by a common purpose to deliver a better world.

-**AECOM** is seeking an **Archaeology Supervisor** to be based in our Sacramento office.
-The Archaeology Supervisor would coordinate closely with the Sacramento architectural historians and would be a key member of the Northern California Cultural Resources Group which also includes staff in AECOM’s Oakland and San Francisco offices.
+AECOM is seeking an Archaeology Supervisor to lead our Sacramento CRM practice.
 The position is a full-time, salaried position that would report to the Sacramento manager of the Natural and Cultural Resources group.
-The successful candidate would be a core member of the AECOM cultural resources practice and would work closely with AECOM’s team of cultural resource specialists in southern California, Arizona, the Pacific Northwest, and Hawaii.
+The successful candidate would be a core member of the AECOM cultural resources practice and would work closely with AECOM’s team of cultural resource specialists in northern and southern California, as well as the Pacific Northwest.

 Responsibilities include but are not limited to the following: